Advanced maternal age: Possible factors that influence childbearing age

 There are many factors that may influence childbearing age in women, although they are mostly correlations without certain causations.
 For instance, older maternal age at first childbirth is associated with higher educational attainment and income.

 Two studies show that generous parental leave allowances in Britain encourage young motherhood and that parental-leave allowance reduces postponement in Sweden.

 Effects

 Decreased fertility

-A woman's fertility peaks lasts during the twenties and first half of thirties, after which it starts to decline, with advanced maternal age causing an increased risk of female infertility.
+A woman's fertility peaks during her twenties and first half of her thirties, after which it starts to decline.
+Advanced maternal age causes an increased risk of female infertility.
+A woman's individual level of fertility can be tested through a variety of methods.

 According to Henri Leridon, PhD, an epidemiologist with the French Institute of Health and Medical Research, of women trying to get pregnant, without using fertility drugs or in vitro fertilization: